-Each shareholder may attend the meetings and vote (1) in person, or (2) by granting proxy to his or her spouse, his or her partner with whom he or she has entered into a civil union, or another shareholder, for physical persons, or to any person that they may choose, for legal entities, or (3) by sending a proxy to us without indication of the beneficiary (in which case such proxy shall be cast in favor of the resolutions supported by the board of directors), or (4) by correspondence, or (5) by videoconference or another means of telecommunication allowing identification of the relevant shareholder in accordance with applicable laws.
+Each shareholder may attend the meetings and vote (1) in person, or (2) by granting proxy to any person, or (3) by sending a proxy to us without indication of the beneficiary (in which case such proxy shall be cast in favor of the resolutions supported by the board of directors), or (4) by correspondence, or (5) by videoconference or another means of telecommunication allowing identification of the relevant shareholder in accordance with applicable laws.
 The proxy is only valid for a single meeting or successive meetings convened with the same agenda.
-It can also be granted for two meetings, one ordinary, the other extraordinary, held Under Delaware law, at any meeting of stockholders, a stockholder may designate another person to act for such stockholder by proxy, but no such proxy shall be voted or acted upon after three years from its date, unless the proxy provides for a longer period.
+It can also be granted for two meetings, one ordinary, the other extraordinary, held within a period of fifteen days.

+Under Delaware law, at any meeting of stockholders, a stockholder may designate another person to act for such stockholder by proxy, but no such proxy shall be voted or acted upon after three years from its date, unless the proxy provides for a longer period.